-Designer Zowie Broach was appointed as the new head of fashion at London’s Royal College of Arts last year.
-Broach stepped into the shoes of Wendy Dagworthy who retired in 2014 after 16 years at the school, having taught the likes of Erdem, Giles Deacon and Stella McCartney .
+Zowie Broach is the head of fashion at London’s Royal College of Arts, having stepped into the shoes of Wendy Dagworthy who retired in 2014 after 16 years at the school, having taught the likes of Erdem, Giles Deacon and Stella McCartney .

 Broach, a graduate of both Plymouth College of Art and Middlesex University, first attracted attention for co-founding avant-garde fashion label, Boudicca.
 Launched in 1997 with her partner, Ben Kirkby. the line of highly conceptual designs and architecturally inspired tailoring became known for its non-conformist approach to commerce – for the first five years, Broach’s brand didn’t actually produces clothes for sale, other than private orders for friends.